rspamd/rspamd.com/doc/faq.md

 ### What are the local.d and override.d directories
 From Rspamd version 1.2 onwards, the default configuration provides two more ways to extend or redefine each configuration file shipped with Rspamd.
 Each section definition includes two files with different priorities:

-- `etc/rspamd/local.d/<conf_file>` - included with priority `1` that allows you to redefine and extend the default rules; but `dynamic updates` or items redefined via the WebUI will have higher priority and can redefine the values included
+- `/etc/rspamd/local.d/<conf_file>` - included with priority `1` that allows you to redefine and extend the default rules; but `dynamic updates` or items redefined via the WebUI will have higher priority and can redefine the values included
-- `etc/rspamd/override.d/<conf_file>` - included with priority `10` that allows you to redefine all other things that could change configuration in Rspamd
+- `/etc/rspamd/override.d/<conf_file>` - included with priority `10` that allows you to redefine all other things that could change configuration in Rspamd

+Types of settings which can be merged are collections (`{}`) and lists (`[]`); other settings would be effectively overridden by either file.

-Another important difference from the global override and local rules is that these files are included within each section.
+An important difference from the global override and local rules is that these files are included within each section.
 Here is an example of utilizing local.d for the `modules.d/example.conf` configuration file:

 ```ucl
 example {